wojtekpiskorz/etch-js-coach/README.md

    - Console errors
    - Network request details

+ADDITIONAL INFO:
+- If Im pasting some HTML snippet that contains data-etch-context attribute just ignore it.
+It's storing some etch-specific metadata that will never be used for a functionality we want to build.
+Just pretend it's not there

 CODING STYLE
 - Use modern JS: const, let, async/await, template strings.
 - Avoid jQuery unless explicitly requested.